Firefighter/Paramedic: Transitioning to a Transporting Single-Role System

 Chad Costa

 Chad Costa is the assistant chief for the Petaluma, CA, Fire Department.
-With more than 25 years of fire service experience, he has worked in various organizations, including CAL FIRE, rural and semi-rural districts, and a city.
+With more than 26 years of fire service experience, he has worked in various organizations, including CAL FIRE, rural and semi-rural districts, and a city.
 As a battalion chief, Costa was the technology and communications battalion chief.
-He is now a rostered operations branch director for CalFire Team 1 and an alternate operations branch director on California Interagency Team 5.
-Costa is an accredited Chief Fire Officer through the Center for Public Safety Excellence and has a bachelor’s degree in emergency services management and a certificate in homeland security.
-He is attending the 2022 Executive Chief Officer Program at the National Fire Academy and is working on his master's degree in fire executive leadership/emergency services management.
+He is now a rostered operations branch director for CalFire Team 1 and an alternate operations section chief trainee on California Interagency Team 5.
+Costa is an accredited Chief Fire Officer through the Center for Public Safety Excellence and has a bachelor’s degree in emergency services management, a master’s degree in fire service leadership, and a certificate in homeland security.
+Costa has also completed the Executive Chief Officer Program at the National Fire Academy.
 Costa is a member of the Firehouse Editorial Advisory Board.

 Voice Your Opinion!